t0nghe/Lysekil/README.md

 1. Pagination error: When the number of blog posts to be shown is divisible by `POSTS_PER_PAGE`, one more “next page” link will be created.

-## Demo
+## Demo and More

-My own blog at [tonghe.xyz](https://tonghe.xyz/) is a demo for this blog generator.
-The default logo is a picture I took in Lysekil, Västra Götaland, Sweden.
+* My own blog at [tonghe.xyz](https://tonghe.xyz/) is a demo for this blog generator.
+* The default logo is a picture I took in Lysekil, Västra Götaland, Sweden.